 “I feel like a weight has been lifted off my shoulders … I feel like I'm not the only (one) who hears that voice and listens to it.
 It was unique and different.
 I loved everything about this book.”

 It’s easy to feel helpless when you see your children struggling.
 I want to remind you that you have the power to make a difference and help.

 The Big, Bad Bully is specifically designed to help kids think about their thought life, to first become aware of the fact that they can control how they treat themselves.
 The book comes with an engaging and beautifully illustrated story, and is packed with self-esteem building exercises.

-Yes, it may feel like our world has turned upside down, but we are not helpless.
+Yes, it may feel like our world has turned upside down during the pandemic, but we are not helpless.
 We can make a difference in our own mental health and in our children’s.
 We can start with a good book and a conversation.

 Add The Big, Bad Bully to your library today!